 Before serving at the Commission, Ms. Fitzpatrick was an Assistant U.S. Attorney in Washington, D.C., where she worked in the domestic violence, appellate, and fraud and public corruption sections of the office.
 As a prosecutor, Ms. Fitzpatrick personally tried more than thirty cases to verdict.

 Ms. Fitzpatrick received a bachelor’s degree from Cornell University and law degree from Georgetown University Law Center, both with honors.

 Dan is the Associate Director over OCIE’s Office of Clearance and Settlement Examinations and has led that group since 2016.
-That group examines the controls and liquidity of clearing agencies critical to the nation’s markets for compliance with the Dodd-Frank act and federal securities laws applicable to clearing agencies.
+That group examines the financial and operational risks and controls of clearing agencies critical to the nation’s markets for compliance with the Dodd-Frank Act and federal securities laws applicable to clearing agencies.
 Dan is also the Associate Regional Director in charge of the Broker-Dealer Examination (BD Exam) Program in the Chicago Regional Office (CHRO) of the SEC and has led that group since 2014.
 He joined the CHRO BD Exam Program as an Assistant Regional Director in 2007, where he led some of the CHRO’s and Commissions’ largest and most complex fraud, sales practice and market structure exams of regulated entities.
 Prior to that, Dan spent 14 years with the SEC as an attorney in the CHRO’s Enforcement Group.
 There, he served as an Assistant Regional Director of Enforcement directing notable investigations and prosecutions of complex fraud and regulatory matters.